hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

 is merged in memory and a single output file is written out (available starting with Rivet v4.0.0).
 This behaviour can be disabled using the ``--skip-merge=1`` option.

-If memory-based merging is used, it's possible to veto statistical outliers on fly by specifying a threshold in terms of standard deviation.
+If memory-based merging is used, it's possible to veto statistical outliers on the fly by specifying a threshold in terms of standard deviation.
 For example, the option ``--outlier-thresholds: [3.0, 5.0]`` would write out additional versions of the output file where outlying ranks ("rmrank") or outlying bins ("rmbin") have been